SonTrungTo/Full_Stack/EloquentJS/ch21/README.md

 # Project: A skill-sharing website.
+This projects builds a small chat app website that encourages information exchanges between people on various topics.

 ## talks dir
 This dir is for containing interface of HTTP request, which includes each sub